Wombwell Park Street Primary

 • Rewards are given to pupils when they achieve 100% attendance and also when significant improvement is seen over a period.
 These include stickers/certificates/gift vouchers and other treats.

-• At the end of the academic year, the year 6’s with 100% will receive a reward and certificate at their leaver’s assembly.
-All other years with 100% are invited to an outing at the start of the new academic year such as to Frankie and Benny’s for a meal and other treats.
+• At the end of the academic year, the Year 6’s with 100% will receive a reward and certificate at their leaver’s assembly.
+All other years with 100% are invited to an outing at the start of the new academic year such as to Pizza Hut, for a meal and other treats.

-You can find our class' weekly attendance on the 'Attendance Matters' display in the main entrance!
+You can find our class' weekly attendance on the 'Attendance Matters' display in the main entrance and this is always communicated each half term in a Newsletter to parents!

 Attendance improvements and targets: